Undergraduate study in Classical Studies and Ancient History

 Classical Studies and Ancient History have been combined as a single BA major from 2019.

 What you can study in Classical Studies and Ancient History

 You can take first year courses on classical mythology and ancient history.
-In later years there are more advanced courses on topics in warfare, religion, Egyptian language, art, gender and sexuality, political change and the lives of people in the ancient world.
+In later years there are more advanced courses in topics on warfare, religion, Egyptian language, ancient Greek language, art, gender and sexuality, political change and the lives of people in the ancient world.